Multilevel Diversity Coding with Regeneration: The Tradeoff Rate Region : Proof of Theorem

 \subsection{Converse Proof of Theorem \ref{theorem:MRR4}}

-In order to establish the converse of Theorem \ref{theorem:MRR4}, we prove each inequality individually.
-It is clear that (\ref{eqn:rateregion4_1}) is trivially true due to the result on multilevel diversity coding in \cite{RocheYeungHau:97}, and (\ref{eqn:rateregion4_2}) is true because of Theorem \ref{theorem:msp}.
-It remains to show that inequalities (\ref{eqn:rateregion4_3})-(\ref{eqn:rateregion4_6}) are true, and we prove each as a proposition.
-Instead of writing the proofs in the conventional approach as chains of inequalities, we utilize the computational approach developed in \cite{Tian:JSAC13}, and prove these inequalities by tabulation.
-Each inequality is given as two tables, the first of which lists the joint entropy terms in the proof, and the second of which gives the known sub-modular inequalities (Shannon-type inequalities) and the coefficients of these inequalities, whose last row, as the summation of all the other rows, is exactly the sought-after inequality.
-Note that each row in the second table is a sub-modular inequality (or an integer multiple of such an inequality), possibly after permutation of the indices for each entropy term.
-For example, the second line of Table \ref{table:MRR4_32} is
+To establish the converse of Theorem \ref{theorem:MRR4}, we shall prove that every rate pair $(\bar{\alpha},\bar{\beta}) \in \mathcal{R}_4(\bar{B}_1,\bar{B}_2,\bar{B}_3)$ must satisfy the inequalities (\ref{eqn:rateregion4_1})--(\ref{eqn:rateregion4_6}).
+The inequality (\ref{eqn:rateregion4_1}) holds even without the regeneration requirement\cite{RocheYeungHau:97}, and the inequality (\ref{eqn:rateregion4_2}) follows directly from Theorem \ref{theorem:msp} by setting $n=4$.
+It remains to show that the inequalities (\ref{eqn:rateregion4_3})--(\ref{eqn:rateregion4_6}) are true, and we shall prove each as a separate proposition.
+Instead of writing the proofs in the conventional fashion as chains of inequalities, we utilize the computational approach developed in \cite{Tian:JSAC13} and prove these inequalities by tabulation.
+Our proof of each inequality is given as two tables: The first one lists the joint entropy terms in the proof, and the second one lists the coefficients of needed inequalities.
+The last row, as the summation of all the other rows, is exactly the sought-after inequality.
+Note that each row, except for the last one, in the second table is a ``simple" Shannon-type inequality, possibly after a permutation of the indices for each entropy term.
+For example, the third line of Table \ref{table:MRR4_32} is